Matterom/X4Delayed_Start/README.md

   Should the player use a DLC start that put them in one of the locked out sectors, they could run through a version of that area locked out of the core commonwealth for a few hours or so.

 Default Unlock Order:

-  - Base Game Patch Gates -
+  Base Game Patch Gates

-  Getsu - Void
-  Frontier's Edge - Void

-  Atiya - Frontier

-  Turqoise Sea - Scale

-  Turqoise Sea - Company

-  - Split Xenon Gates -
+  Split Xenon Gates

-  - Split Dlc Gates -
+  Split Dlc Gates

-  - Terran Gates -
+  Terran Gates

-  - Yaki Gates -
+  Yaki Gates

-  - Pirate Gates -
+  Pirate Gates